felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/connect-hubrise.md

 ## 1. Enable HubRise on Just Eat Flyt

-As a first step, the HubRise Flyt API integration must be enabled on your Just Eat account.
+As a first step, the HubRise integration must be enabled on your Just Eat account.

 Contact us at [support@hubrise.com](mailto:support@hubrise.com) and include the following information in your email: